 Wat Baydamram is fascinating because of the large number of bats living in the trees inside the temple compound, and you should also visit Wat Ek Phnom, another “Mini-Angkor Wat”.
 Don’t expect to cover all these temples in one day.
 Take your time, take it slow and enjoy the scenery.

-Two kilometers south of the town, this village has half a dozen wooden houses dating from about 100 years ago, along with tools and other artifacts used in daily life at that time, such as a rice mill and an ox-cart.
+Approximately 2 km south of the town of Battambang, the village of Watkor (or Voat Kor) has half a dozen wooden houses that date about 100 years ago.
+There are also tools and other artifacts used in daily life at that time, such as a rice mill and an ox-cart.